 Vilhete was not to be denied as the attacker wrapped up three points in injury-time, finishing off a slick Barnet counter-attack to end a run of three consecutive home league defeats for John Still’s men.

 Earlier, boss Andy Hessenthaler made one change to the side that started their last league game against Fylde.
-Ricky Modeste, after signing for Dover last week for a second time, replaced the injured Jai Reason.
-Other new signing Scott Doe was named as a substitute.
+Ricky Modeste, after signing for Dover last week for a second time, replaced the injured Jai Reason and other new arrival Scott Doe was named as a substitute.

 DOVER ATHLETIC REACTION